luasader/National-Park-Biodiversity/README.md

 ## Project scope
 ### Step 1: Project Objectives
 * Interpret data from the National Parks Service about endangered species in different parks.
-* Using Jupyter Notebook to communicate findings
+* Use Jupyter Notebook to communicate findings
 * Run an analysis on a set of data

 ### Step 2: Actions